 The town faces competition from a number of centres.
 In terms of trade draw Nottingham and Sutton-in-Ashfield are the key competing centres.
 Others include:

+- Sheffield

-- Sheffield:
+- Newark on Trent

-- Chesterfield;
+- Shirebrook

-- Worksop;
+- Worksop

-- Derby; and
+- Chesterfield and

-- Newark-on-Trent.
+- Retford.

 In addition there are two out of town shopping centres which compete with Mansfield town centre, these are: